LangStream/langstream/examples/applications/kafka-connect/README.md

+# Using a Kafka Connect Sink

+With LangStream you can use Kafka Connect components, both Sinks and Sources.
-# Writing to a Cassandra or Datastax Astra DB Database
+This example shows how to use a Kafka Connect Sink to write data to Apache Cassandra or to DataStax Astra DB.

 This sample application shows how to use the DataStax Cassandra Sink Connector https://github.com/datastax/kafka-sink